martinsikora/glimpse_impute/README.md

 # glimpse_impute

-Workflow for genotyep imputation using GLIMPSE
+Workflow for genotype imputation using GLIMPSE